Kahekili Beach Park

 Everybody swings by to watch the torch-lighting and cliff-diving ceremony from Puʻu Kekaʻa (Black Rock) that takes place at sunset....

 The appeal is not immediately apparent.
 The place is tiny, prices are high and the choices seem weird (kung pao chicken and spaghetti...

 Kahekili Beach Park information

-To escape the look-at-me crowds clustered in front of the resorts, head to this idyllic golden-sand beach at Kaʻanapali’s less-frequented northern end.
-The swimming’s better, the snorkeling’s good and you’ll find plenty of room to stretch without bumping into anyone else’s beach towel.
-The park has everything you’ll need for a day at the beach – showers, restrooms, a covered picnic pavilion and barbecue grills.
-Access is easy and there’s lots of free parking.
+This idyllic golden-sand beach at Kaʻanapali’s less-frequented northern end is a good place to lose the look-at-me crowds strutting their stuff further south.
+The swimming’s better, the snorkeling’s good and the park has everything you’ll need for a day at the beach – showers, restrooms, a covered picnic pavilion and barbecue grills.
+Access is easy and there’s ample free parking.

 Snorkelers will find plenty of coral and marine life right in front of the beach.
 Sea turtle sightings are common.
-If you want to go a bit further afield, you can swim north to Honokowai Point and then ride the mild current, which runs north to south, all the way back.
+To go a bit further afield, swim north to Honokowai Point and then ride the mild current, which runs north to south, all the way back.

 The wide beach, backed by swaying palms and flowering morning glory, is also ideal for strolling.
 It’s a 15-minute walk south to Puʻu Kekaʻa.
 Or you could walk north along the beach for about 20 minutes to Honokowai Point and have lunch in the village.

-To get to the beach from the Honoapiʻilani Hwy, turn makai (toward the ocean) 0.2 miles north of the 25-mile marker onto Kai Ala Dr, then bear right.
+To get to the beach from the Honoapiʻilani Hwy, turn makai (seaward) 350yd north of the 25-mile marker onto Kai Ala Dr, then bear right.